sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 2/20/2022 12:53 PT_
+_Updated 2/22/2022 17:47 PT_

 v7.12 has been rolled out to 100% of users on iOS and Android.
 The team is working on development and QA for v7.13.
-We are delayed a few days due to the extensive QA required for the new photo/video feature.
+We are delayed about 1 week to the extensive QA required for the new photo/video feature.

 ***

 ### Upcoming Releases
-- v7.13   - February 25, 2022
+- v7.13   - March 2, 2022
-- v7.14.  - March 16, 2022
+- v7.14.  - March 23, 2022

 ### Past Releases
 - v7.12   - February 2, 2022